JuliaGraphics/Luxor.jl/docs/src/tutorial/pixels.md

 The origin point of an array or image is the first pixel - usually drawn at the top left.
 In Luxor, the origin point (0/0) of a drawing (if created by `Drawing()`) is also at the top left, until you move it, or use the `origin()` function.
 (The `@draw` macros also set the origin at the centre of the drawing, for your convenience.)

 When you're working on a pixel array drawing, you might find it useful to define a transformation matrix that converts vector graphics coordinates from the conventional `x/across/width` - `y/down/height` to the pixel array's `row/down/height`, `column/across/width` convention, as used for array access.

-Here, the [`transform()`](@ref) function defines a matrix that flips the x and y coordinates, and shifts the origin to the "center" of the array.
+In this next example, the [`transform()`](@ref) function defines a matrix that flips the x and y coordinates, and shifts the origin to the "center" of the array.

 Now you can specify the location of text and graphics using more typical vector-graphics coordinates - the text is placed at `Point(0, h/2 - 30)`, ie centered, 30 units above the bottom edge.